russoedu/m-page-list/readme.md

-# Simple List - moblet example
+# List - moblet example

 This is a moblet example created for Moblets.
 Developers can use this moblet to better understand how to create their own.